patrickocal/unlimiformer-kg/cs224w-project-report-latex/main.md

 applications.
 The Hugging Face GovReport [^3] dataset has an approximate
 $90/5/5\%$ split of approximately $19.5$k document-summary pairs.

-### REBEL {#rebel .unnumbered}

-We use REBEL because it is end-to-end (it finds entities and relations simultaneously), open-source, and easy to implement using Hugging Face.
-Additionally, as per the DocRED paper by Yao et al [@yao2019DocRED], pretrained REBEL currently yields the best joint entity and relation extraction (NER and RE) results compared with the benchmark among all models sampled, achieving a relation F1 score of 47.1[^4].

-Since the pre-trained REBEL model has a token limit, we split the LD into 128-token chunks before extracting 3 head-relation-tail triplets from each chunk.
-We split the text into 128 token chunks as it is approximately the length of one paragraph.
-Through visual inspection, we find that there are typically 3 triples in each paragraph.
-Moreover, since REBEL employs beam search, the number of triples must be less than or equal to the number of beams.
-We determine that the optimal number of beams, based on runtime, is 3 beams, which means the maximum triples per chunk would be 3.

-Once the triplets are extracted, we use NetworkX to create a directed graph, and employ MatPlotLib to visualize and plot the results.
-Below is a sample image of a knowledge graph produced from a gold summary.

-\[Insert Image/Plot of KG\]

-\*\*Why extract triplets (and not extract triplets typed)?\*\*

-### Alternatives to REBEL {#alternatives-to-rebel .unnumbered}

-Other means of performing NER and RE we considered include spaCy-LLM, DyGIE++, and LlamaIndex. spaCy-LLM[^5] is a package that integrates LLMs into natural language processing (NLP) pipelines provided by spaCy, an industry-standard NLP library.
-In particular, its built-in `spacy.REL.v1`[^6] component supports RE with both zero-shot and few-shot prompting, but relies on an upstream NER component for entity extraction.

-DyGIE++ is an RE component that refines and scores text spans designed to capture both intra-sentence and cross-sentence context.
-We cloned the code from the official GitHub repository linked here[^7] and attempted to replicate the process of training a model for RE, but were unsuccessful due to technical difficulties.

-Finally, LlamaIndex, a framework for connecting data sources for LLMs, has a class called `KnowledgeGraphIndex`[^8] which is compatible with FAISS, the datastore that `unlimiformer` uses to conduct $k$-NN searches of top-level hidden state encodings, which would simplify our task of NER and RE.

 ## Training {#training .unnumbered}